 Assessing the Wound

 It’s easy to panic when you see a cut in your horse’s otherwise perfect coat, or blood trickling down a leg.
-But keeping a cool head will help you assess whether you have an emergency or a situation you can deal with the injury yourself.
+But keeping a cool head will help you assess whether you have an emergency or a situation you can deal with yourself.

 While you are waiting for the vet, either safely tie or stable your horse, and try to keep it and yourself calm.
 Remember, however, that if your horse is acting in a manner that may injure you, you must keep yourself safe first.